 Ultimately serving size is up to you depending on how small you cut your slices.

 Funfetti not your thing?
-Here are some more recipes for small 6 inch cakes you can make:
+Here are some more small cake recipes you can make:

-- Small 6 Inch Chocolate Cake – A traditional chocolate cake made with cocoa powder
+- Small Chocolate Cake – A traditional chocolate cake made with cocoa powder

 - Small 6 Inch Strawberry Cake – A berry delicious cake made from fresh strawberries and no Jello